BuildEmpire/apartment/README.md

 ```

-You must specify the table name that you wish to update, create or any other operation you wish to do to the table and
+You must specify the table name that you wish to update, create or any other operation you wish to do in the property table.
-make sure that any references that Schema makes to a table is using the $this->table property.
+You also must make sure that any references that Schema makes to a table is using the $this->table property.

 In many cases this is simply a case of updating the $table property.
 In this example we've updated it to: